 Mainstream religion is not about to disappear any time soon.
 There is, believe it or not, a strong resistance to the materialistic reductionism that presses in on us from all sides.
 People are not becoming less religious—they’re becoming differently religious.
 The old sacred texts are being replaced by the fictional Necronomicon.
 Ethereal beings that have always been there are bowing before ancient aliens who aren’t really eternal or omnipotent, but who feel more real in our culture of might makes right.
 Whether a religion is factual or fictional has come to matter less than the feeling that there is something, anything, larger than humanity that demonstrates the vanity of our striving after material gain.
 That actually sounds quite biblical.
 Anything believed with adequate passion stands a chance, it seems, of becoming a religion.

-Posted in Civil Religion, Current Events, Deities, Literature, Monsters, Popular Culture, Posts, Religious Origins, Sects
+Posted in American Religion, Current Events, Deities, Literature, Monsters, Popular Culture, Posts, Religious Origins, Sects

 Tagged Cthulhu, Dagon, H P Lovecraft, Jediism, L. Ron Hubbard, materialistic reductionism, Necronomicon, Scientology